 Chris Cornell ft.
 Timberland – Part Of Me

 If there is any track on this list that might provoke disagreement from our readers, it’s this one.
 Vastly misunderstood and even derided by fans and critics alike when it was released, it elicited many harsh attacks of its sound.
-Trent Reznor of Nine Inch Nails said Chris had “embarrassed” himself (a comment he later apologized for) and AllMusic referred to the album as a “big budget disaster”.
+Trent Reznor de Nine Inch Nails said Chris had “embarrassed” himself (a comment he later apologized for) and AllMusic referred to the album as a “big budget disaster”.
 Regardless of where you fall on the review spectrum, Scream is an album that certainly didn’t deserve the hate it received on release.

 Years before rock bands attempting pop music became a thing, Chris Cornell gambled with this club-friendly track and proved that no matter the genre, he could make anything work.
 It’s catchy, it doesn’t take itself too seriously and it knows how to have fun, which is more than can be said for the legions who trashed this song somewhat unfairly on its original release.